erikatudisco/programming_formalism/notes_practices.md

 ## Code Review

-> [Code Review](https://github.com/carpentries-incubator/managing-computational-projects/blob/gh-pages/_episodes/09-codereview.md)" by [https://carpentries.org/ The Carpentries] is licensed under [http://creativecommons.org/licenses/by/4.0/ CC BY 4.0] Some additions were made to extend the content about the Pair Programming section
+> [Code Review](https://github.com/carpentries-incubator/managing-computational-projects/blob/gh-pages/_episodes/09-codereview.md) by [https://carpentries.org/ The Carpentries] is licensed under [http://creativecommons.org/licenses/by/4.0/ CC BY 4.0] Some additions were made to extend the content about the Pair Programming section

 > The most difficult part of writing code is always to make it understandable to other people, including yourself a few months down the track.
 There’s certainly no shame in finding out that your code wasn’t as easy to understand or use as you’d hoped, so don’t take it personally when it happens (which it always does, at least in my experience), but treat it as an opportunity to improve.
 >
 > **Fernando Perez, [Code reviews: the lab meeting for code](http://fperez.org/py4science/code_reviews.html)**
->
-> {: .testimonial}

 A simple objective of the review process is to catch bugs and elementary errors that might have been missed during the development phase.
 Code review can also help improve the overall quality while ensuring that code is readable and easy to understand.